RakaPrasetyaHidayat/SawalaLearnHub-Backend_dev/README.md

 DB_PASS=your_password
 JWT_SECRET=your_secret

-4. Run the Development Server
+Run the Development Server
 npm run start:dev

-Once running, the API will be accessible at:
+The server will start on:

 http://localhost:3000

 API Documentation

-If Swagger is enabled, interactive API documentation will be available at:
+If Swagger is enabled, interactive API documentation is available at:

 http://localhost:3000/api/docs#/

-The documentation provides:
+The documentation includes:

 Available endpoints

-Request parameters
+Request and response schemas

-Response formats

 Authentication requirements

+Error responses

-Additional documentation may also be found in the docs/ directory.
+Additional documentation may be found inside the docs/ directory.

-API Usage Across LearnHub Applications

-This API is designed to support various client applications, including:

-LearnHub Web Applications (React / Vue / Next.js)

-Mobile Applications (Flutter / React Native)

-Admin Dashboards

-Internal tools and services

-As long as a client can perform HTTP requests, it can integrate with the LearnHub Backend API without platform restrictions.

-Recommended Tooling & Infrastructure
+Recommended Stack for LearnHub Ecosystem

-Database: Supabase (PostgreSQL-based)
+Database: Supabase (PostgreSQL)

-Frontend UI: Next.js
+Frontend: Next.js

 Deployment: Vercel

-These tools complement the API architecture and support rapid development and scalability.
+This stack is recommended for optimal compatibility and scalability within the LearnHub ecosystem.

 Contribution Guidelines

-Contributions are welcome and encouraged.
+Contributions are welcome to improve and extend LearnHub.

-To contribute:
+Contribution process:

 Fork the repository